 Then there are the bunches of books put away in boxes – Salinger, Conrad, Mann, Musil, and so on.

 For those moments I felt as I did when I first read these books.
 Often present was a great sense of adventure and discovery.
 To happen across a good author and a promising set of books felt as if I was about to explore new worlds.
-These worlds represented and experience, a perspective, another time and place, a world yet mapped for me.
+These worlds represented an experience, a perspective, another time and place, a world yet mapped for me.
 I felt an intrepid reader.
 I wanted to enter into those worlds.
 I wanted to open all my senses to the experience.
 I wanted to learn and grow and understand.
 There was great pleasure in all of this, but also a sense of life education.

-Reading I know I would often stop to consider what adventures awaited me down the road.
+In the midst of reading I would often stop to consider what adventures awaited me down the road.
 These were words, but there was also real life ahead, which these words gave me a glimpse of.
 I was sure I had great things ahead of me.
 I remember a sense of almost uninterrupted anticipation.

 I remembered all that and wondered when I’d lost all of that.
 I could understand, given my travails, how it could so easily be mislaid, or even corrupted, but I had the sense that it was on the wane even before that.
 To be rational, I’ve had many adventures, and lived both deeply and widely.
 Many of the things I imagined at came to pass.
 Does that make a difference?